Convergence of the Probabilistic Interpretation of Modulus

 \subsection{Linearly connected and John domains}

 A simply connected domain $\Omega$ is {\it linearly connected} if there exists $K>0$ so that any two points $z, w \in \Omega$ can be connected by a curve $\gamma \subset \Omega$ with diam$(\gamma) \leq K |z-w|$.
 On the other hand, a bounded simply connected domain $\Omega$ is a {\it John domain} if there exists $J>0$ so that every crosscut $\kappa$ of $\Omega$ satisfies $\diam(H) \leq J \diam(\kappa)$, where $H$ is one of the two components of $\Omega \setminus \kappa$.
-The inner domain of a piecewise smooth Jordan curve is linearly connected if and only if it has no inward-pointing cusps, and it is a John domain if and only if there are no outward pointing cusps.
+The inner domain of a piecewise smooth Jordan curve is linearly connected if and only if it has no inward-pointing cusps, and it is a John domain if and only if there are no outward-pointing cusps.
 (See Chapter 5 of \cite{pommerenke1992}.)
 Thus an analytic quadrilateral $\Omega$, as defined in Definition \ref{def:smooth-quad}, is a linearly connected John domain.
 This geometric control gives us the H\"older continuity of some relevant functions.
 Note that all the domains we consider are Jordan domains.
-Therefore by Carath\'eodory's Theorem, all the associated conformal maps extend as homeomorphisms of the closures, and in particular they are well-defined on the boundary. \begin{prop} Let $\Omega$ be an analytic quadrilateral with boundary arcs $A, \tau_1, B, \tau_2$.
-Let $\psi$ be a conformal map of $\Omega$ onto the rectangle $R=(0,1) \times (0,m)$ taking the arcs $A$ and $B$ to the vertical sides of the rectangle, and let $h_c := \Re \psi$.
-Then there exists $C>0$ so that
+Therefore by Carath\'eodory's Theorem, all the associated conformal maps extend as homeomorphisms of the closures, and in particular they are well-defined on the boundary.